cjamiev/app-accessory/README.md

 - Copy content of file to clipboard
 - Validate JSON format

-**Note there is a wierd bug where sometimes formatting code gets into content depending how content was added in.
+**Note there is a wierd bug where sometimes formatting code gets into content depending on how content was added in.
 Double check in notepadd++ when copy/pasting**

 ![Read and Write Feature](./documentation/read-write-feature.png)